MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 ### Details to include when introducing your snap

-This is your chance to share the benefits of your snap to the intended user.
+This is your chance to share the benefits of your snap with the intended user.
 If it isn’t clear what a user stands to gain from your snap, chances are they won’t even install it.
 So don’t be afraid to think like a marketer and emphasize the benefits of your snap.

 Consider introducing your snap on your website with a modal, tooltip, or card.
 This introduction can happen before or alongside the installation prompt, but should always be clear and descriptive.